 3.3.3 Trust

-Trust is used as a mediator in this research and was measured with three items based on morality (honesty, sincerity, and trustworthiness) and three items based on competence (competence, intelligence, and skillfulness) (Leach et al., 2007).
-For the first item based on morality, respondents indicated on a 7-point Likert scale, ranging from 1 (Very Low) to 2 (Very High), whether based on their perception the fashion companys' norms and values correspond with the above characteristics.
+Trust is used as a mediator in this research and was measured with three items related to morality (honesty, sincerity, and trustworthiness) and three items related to competence (competence, intelligence, and skillfulness), which are both indicators of trust (Leach et al., 2007).
+For the first item based on morality, respondents indicated on a 7-point Likert scale, ranging from 1 (Very Low) to 7 (Very High), whether based on their perception the fashion companys' norms and values correspond with the above characteristics.
 For the second item, based on competence, respondents had to indicate again on a 7-point Likert scale, ranging from 1 (Very Low) to 2 (Very High), whether based on their perception the fashion companys' norms and values correspond with the above characteristics.
 A factors analysis using Principal Components extraction with Varimax rotation based on Eigenvalues (> 1.00), KMO= .82, χ2 (N= 287, 15) = 1309.45, p < .001) was conducted.
 The analysis showed that three items (honesty, sincerity, and trustworthiness) belonged to morality and the other three items (competence, intelligence, and skillfulness) belonged to competence.
 Since both of the two factors had the same value for measuring trust in this research, a new factor named trust was created, including both of the previous factors.

 Reliability analysis was conducted to test the scale Trust.
-Precisely, factor Trust gave a Cronbach's alpha of .89.
+Precisely, the factor Trust gave a Cronbach's alpha of .89.
 This means that the scale is very reliable since the alpha had a score higher than .80.
 The mean score of the scale is 26.7, with a standard deviation of 6.68.